 On the doors I organize all of my Tell Me Fast cards which are ready to grab and bring to the rug for a quick subitizing routine.
 I just move the card around the rug and then hide it and ask students to put a quiet thumb on their knee once they know how many were on the card.
 I talk with my students about subitizing (yes I use the actual word!) and how we can work on seeing how many is there without counting each individual item.
 Later in the year we work on seeing groups of numbers and adding them together as a strategy for subitizing larger numbers.

-I am very purposeful about where I put all of my supplies and the labels that I use in my room.
+I am very purposeful about organizing the classroom – where I put all of my supplies and the labels that I use in my room.
 I try not to have anything on the walls or around my room unless they really serve a purpose for my students.
 Is there anything that you want to hear or see more about?
 Let me know in the comments!